mfitz/clocktwerk/README.md

 Internal Scheduling
 -------------------------

-You can run Clocktwerk as a deamon process, whereby it will run in the background, doing nothing until it is time to send the next scheduled tweet.
+You can run Clocktwerk as a daemon process, whereby it will run in the background, doing nothing until it is time to send the next scheduled tweet.
 By default, Clocktwerk tweets every 6 hours, sending the first tweet when the application